QuaCau-TheSphere/CV-obsidian-quan-ly-du-an-va-cong-cu-nghi/📐 Dự án/Tài liệu/Động lực thực hiện dự án này.md

 So there is a tradeoff that every system designer has to face: do you want your users to gain whole control on their own data, or do you want to enable real-time collaboration?
 This, by far, is still one of the hard problems in computer science.

-However, digging deeper on the problem you will see that [[Real-time collaboration isn't necessary in most cases, but asynchronous collaboration]].
+However, digging deeper on the problem you will see that [[Hợp tác thời gian thực không thực sự cần thiết trong đa số trường hợp. Đa số đều là hợp tác phi đồng bộ]].
 And there is an excellent tool for asynchronous collaboration for local-first data: Git.

 So what will we do is essentially categorized as technology education: helping new-founded organizations to learn Obsidian and Git.